metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 The debugging configuration itself is located in `.vscode\launch.json` file.

-For more information about how to debug see the following links:
+For more information on how to debug see the following links:

-- [Debugging in VSCode][vscode debugging] and
+- [Debugging in VSCode][vscode debugging]
 - [Integrate with External Tools via Tasks][tasks]
 - [Variables Reference][variables reference]